-In this scenario, the routine Trigger Type is set to Input-Contact-Closed (see "Understanding Trigger Parameters" on page 432) and the routine Action Type is Check-In with Station set to the VoIP Speaker Only station extension (see "Understanding Action Parameters" on page 443).
+In this scenario, the routine Trigger Type is set to Input-Contact-Closed (see "Understanding Trigger Parameters" on page 464) and the routine Action Type is Check-In with

+Station set to the VoIP Speaker Only station extension (see "Understanding Action Parameters" on page 476).

-If a station with call switch is configured to only place Urgent or Emergency calls, the station cannot participate in the Check-in process.
-This station should either be added to the Exclusion List (see "Managing Exclusion and Vacancy Lists" on page 514), or, if you wish to include the station in the Check-in process, the station's CoS configuration should be changed to allow Normal calls to be placed by the station (see "Editing CoS Parameters for a Station" on page 92).
+If a station is configured (via the Call-In Level of its CoS configuration) to only place Emergency calls, the station cannot participate in the check-in process.
+Station's configured with a Call-In Level of Emergency-Only will, upon initiation of the check-in process, be automatically added to the Check-In Exclusion List (see "Managing Exclusion and Vacancy Lists" on page 564).
+If you wish to include the station in the check-in process, the station's CoS Call-In Level configuration should be changed to Normal+Emergency or Urgent+Emergency (see "Editing CoS Parameters for a Station" on page 110).

-Similarly, Nyquist Entry Door Phones (NQ-EDP01) never participate in the Check-in process, and all calls placed from them during a Check-in will go through to the Admin Phone.
+Similarly, Nyquist Entry Door Phones (NQ-EDP01) never participate in the check-in process, and all calls placed from them during a check-in will go through to the Admin Phone.

-Check-In Done and Finish
+Ending the Check-In Process